PiHw/RGB-LED/Lesson-0/the-absolute-basics-gpio.md

 ![alt text](http://pihw.files.wordpress.com/2013/02/rpigpiop1.jpg?w=614 "Raspberry Pi GPIO Port Pins")

 #### SD Card Image:
 The guides will assume a clean, up to date system image.
-To obtain the latest Raspbian “wheezy” SD Card image, and for details on how to write it to your SD Card see the Raspberry Pi Homepage download section [http://www.raspberrypi.org/downloads](http://www.raspberrypi.org/downloads).
+To obtain the latest Raspbian SD Card image, and for details on how to write it to your SD Card see the Raspberry Pi Homepage download section [http://www.raspberrypi.org/downloads](http://www.raspberrypi.org/downloads).

-At the time of writing, the latest image is 12-12-16-wheezy-raspbian.
-Please refer to the following Adafruit guides on writing your SD-Card [http://goo.gl/Rht2v](http://goo.gl/Rht2v) and setting up a Raspberry Pi for the first time [http://goo.gl/Gf2f5](http://goo.gl/Gf2f5) if you need help.

 ###Using Bash (controlling LEDs using basic scripting):
 First we will write a short program script using Bash.
 Bash is a common shell used with Linux, it allows you to write basic commands, and importantly for us to write and run scripts (a long list of commands).